cgruver/devspaces-chrome-sidecar/README.md

 External access to Chrome is provided by the NoVNC proxy server.

-The artifacts to build the Chrome sidecar image are located in the `devspaces-chrome-sidecar` folder.
+The artifacts to build the Chrome sidecar image are located in the `devspaces-chrome-sidecar-ubi9` which requires a Red Hat subscription, or the `devspaces-chrome-sidecar-fedora` folder.

-__Note:__ Before you can use the `devfile` included in this repo.
-You will need to build the Chrome sidecar image.
+__Note:__ By default, this workspace will use the Fedora based image since it is freely re-distributable.

 How to run the demo: